seisfwi/SWIT/README.md

 ## Few more words:
 1. Simplicity is the Greatest Virtue Ever.

-2. The WIT of Seismic waveforms has been inherently endowed and always lies within.
+2. The WIT of Seismic waveforms has been inherently endowed instead by us.
+The wit lies within.